alexrockhill/pd-parser/docs/_sources/generated/cli.rst.txt

 --baseline BASELINE		How much relative to the chunkto use to idenify the time before the photodiode event.
 Probably don't change but increasing will reduce false-positives and decreasing will reduce false-negatives.

---overlap OVERLAP		How much to overlap the windows of the photodiode event-finding process.
-Probably don't change but increasing will reduce false-negatives but longer computation time.

 --verbose VERBOSE		Set verbose output to True or False.